Dr Helene Tyrrell

 Constitutional Law, Administrative Law, Human Rights, Tort Law.

 Hélène's research interests lie in the field of public law and human rights, with a focus on comparative law and judicial reasoning.
 She also has a keen interest in empirical research and research methods more broadly.
-Her book, UK Human Rights Law and the Influence of Foreign Jurisprudence, will be published in September 2018.
+Her book, UK Human Rights Law and the Influence of Foreign Jurisprudence, was published in September 2018.

 - Hélène Tyrrell, UK Human Rights Law and the Influence of Foreign Jurisprudence (Hart 2018).